KnightShade07/APixelADay/APixelADay/Project Notes and ReadME's/General ReadME.txt

  5. CREATING AUTO GENERATED CRUD PAGES ("Views")
 **************************

-CRUD stands for "Create,Edit/Update, Delete", and is how you design website pages to add data functionality.
+CRUD stands for "Create,Edit/Update, Delete", and it's how you design website pages to add data functionality.

 In order to add CRUD Pages, you will need to: